EyesOfNetworkCommunity/dashing/README.md

-# Dashing implementation for EyesOfNetwork
+# EyesOfIndicator implementation for EyesOfNetwork
 ![Dashing Logo](/images/dashing.png)

 ## Description
-This script allow you to push to a dashing server information about your EyesOfNetwork supervision.
+This script allow you to push to a EyesOfIndicator server information about your EyesOfNetwork supervision.
 It returns :

 * A green tile when all is ok